 In the Awareness stage, the search is rather vague with ‘best hiking backpack.’
 He’s searching for ‘problem-based keywords’ – he needs a backpack, so he’s looking for the best one.
 As he progresses down the buying stage, his next question is in the Consideration Stage, in which he searches for solution keywords (what is the best hiking backpack for a four-day backpacking trip?)
 He’s starting to narrow down his options based on his findings.

 The final stage of the buyer’s journey is the Decision Stage.
 In this phase, Hiking Harry is looking for branded keywords.
 He’s specifically seeking an answer to his question about a specific Mountain Tough Backpack: in this case, the 4 series.

 Determining the questions your buyer personas are asking throughout the buying journey will help you gain insight into what keywords you should be developing your content around.

 An important concept to remember when considering keywords is ‘long-tail keywords.’
 These are narrow keyword phrases that your specific customers will be searching for.
 Rather than having a broad keyword such as ‘backpacks,’ use a targeted keyword phrase such as ‘mountain backpack for short hikes’ or ‘lightweight mountain backpack.’

-Long-tail keywords greatly increase your ability to rank in the top 10 organic results.
-They are specifically targeted to whom you’re reaching and who’s trying to find you.
-Once you have your keywords you can optimize your web pages and content around those keyword.
+Long-tail keywords greatly increase your ability to rank in the top 10 search results.
+They are specifically targeted to the person who is trying to find you.
+Once you have your keywords you can optimize your web pages and content around those keywords.

-If you need any help throughout this process, Seapoint Digital can help.
+If you need a hand with this process, Seapoint Digital can help.
 Whether it’s developing your buyer personas, determining the buyer’s journey, developing long-tail keywords, or creating content around those keywords, we’re experts in everything inbound marketing.